 3. The mobilization-repression nexus

-Regardless of regime type – open or closed, liberal or authoritarian – researchers of the mobilization-repression nexus have long recognized that both parties in the game seek to influence each other – through protest actions for the challengers and through social control strategies for the state.
-It is well known that state elites and the security agencies that do their bidding closely monitor expressions of dissent.
-A consistent finding is that oppositional movements that challenge state security are met with strong repression, but the effects are variable depending on the type of regime and repressive tactics.
+Regardless of regime type – open or closed, liberal or authoritarian – researchers of the mobilization-repression nexus have long recognized that both parties in the game seek to influence each other – through protest actions for the challengers and through social control strategies for the state.4 It is well known that state elites and the security agencies that do their bidding closely monitor expressions of dissent.5 A consistent finding is that oppositional movements that challenge state security are met with strong repression6, but the effects are variable depending on the type of regime and repressive tactics.
 In authoritarian South Korea, Chang (2008) found that repression actually increased network alliances within social movements but decreased overt protests.
-Starr and colleagues (2008) suggest that state surveillance tends to destabilize dissident groups, but others find that it radicalizes them.
-Loveman (1998) found that military repression stimulated protests actions in several South American authoritarian regimes, indicating a threshold beyond which repression is seen as so disproportional as to spur protests.
+Starr and colleagues (2008) suggest that state surveillance tends to destabilize dissident groups, but others find that it radicalizes them.7 Loveman (1998) found that military repression stimulated protests actions in several South American authoritarian regimes, indicating a threshold beyond which repression is seen as so disproportional as to spur protests.
 Yet this threshold is regime-specific and determined by many factors, as indicated by the brutal repressions in Tiananmen Square, 1989, or in Plaza de Tres Culturas, Mexico City, 1968, which stifled further mobilizations rather than encouraging them.
 Knowing where this line lies is the „dictators dilemma“ (Francisco 2005), namely, applying enough repression to quell protest but not too much to cause blowback.

 Reasons for these variable findings partly reside in regime characteristics.
 More than twenty years ago, Linz and Stepan (1996) noted that the constrained capacity of authoritarian states permits space for limited pluralism and civil society to exist, and for oppositional networks to percolate below the surface of civic life.
 This insight is essential to our field approach, and on a macrolevel, state capacity to control not only territory but to penetrate citizens’ daily routines is a key variable shaping the field of contention.
 In high-capacity states with intensive social control, surveillance, and repression – totalitarian states such as North Korea – viable space for collective opposition is severely limited, which tends to drive expressions of opposition into Scott’s (1990) „hidden arbors,“ while publicly the observer sees deference, acquiescence, and „preference falsification“ (Kuran 1995).
 Linz and Stepan also identified sultanistic regimes as personalistic dictatorships, that typically have low state capacity, less economic development and less elaborated civil society.